JinpaLhawang/lawyerly-sandbox/README.md

 ## Setup

-### Terminal 1: Pact Broker
+### Pact Broker

-The Pact Broker runs continuously as a service.
+The Pact Broker runs continuously as a service on localhost.

 ```bash
 cd broker/